 The way an item is stored also greatly affects how long the item stays fresh.
 Whether in the fridge or in the pantry, exposure to oxygen is one of the main culprits of food decay.
 That is why investments in improved sealing and re-sealing technologies are important.
 Seabrook, a European brand of crisps, have responded to a long-awaited need for a way to easily re-seal a bag of potato chips.

 4. Smart Technology

 The move to linking closures with technology is well underway.
-Caps and Closures has collaborated with an American company that provides smart phone reminders to ensure patients take their medication on time, as directed.
-This trend is expected to make it into the mainstream food market with companies like Ovie creating re-sealable containers that indicate the freshness of food in real time.
+Caps and Closures have collaborated with an American company that provides smartphone reminders to ensure patients take their medication on time, as directed.
+This trend is expected to make it into the mainstream food market with companies like Ovie creating re-sealable containers that indicate the freshness of food in real-time.
 This technology provides a visual reminder of the expiration, thereby helping consumers use food before it’s gone to waste.
 Other companies like Silo are offering easy, vacuum-sealing capabilities previously unavailable to the mass market that require no cumbersome equipment.